guozhengfei/pf_resilience/README.md

 No non-standard hardware is required.
 A normal desktop is enough for downstream figure scripts.
 Full raw-data processing is memory and CPU intensive; several scripts use `mp.Pool(120)` or `mp.Pool(240)`, so reduce these values on smaller machines.

-Local data used during development:

-- `1_Input`: about 202 GB
-- `2_Output`: about 13 GB
-- `4_Figures`: about 549 MB

-These data folders are not included in the GitHub repository.

 ### Dependencies

 Tested Python packages: